-A car accident can be bad enough, but the greater size and weight of trucks greatly increases the risk that a carelessly or recklessly driven truck will cause devastating injuries — including head trauma, spinal injuries, and more — if they hit a passenger car.
+A car accident can be bad enough, but the greater size and weight of semi-trucks greatly increases the risk that a carelessly or recklessly driven truck will cause devastating injuries — including head trauma, spinal injuries, and more — if they hit a passenger vehicle.
 If you or someone in your family has been injured in a truck accident, contact a skilled Tulsa truck accident attorney to protect your rights and get fair compensation.

 Nationwide, the US Department of Transportation’s National Highway Traffic Safety Administration reported the number of individuals killed in accidents involving big trucks rose to 3,757 in 2011, up from 3,686 in 2010.
+These situations involving serious injuries and death are the occasions when a truck accident attorney in Tulsa may help recover the devastating financial costs related to an Oklahoma semi-truck accident.

 Truck Accidents and the Law

-Truck accidents can raise complex factual issues, and it will be important to have an Oklahoma lawyer fully familiar with the challenges in proving how a truck accident happened and fully versed on truck safety regulations and commercial insurance questions.
+Truck accidents can raise complex factual issues, and it will be important to have an Oklahoma injury lawyer fully familiar with the challenges in proving how a truck accident happened and fully versed on truck safety regulations and commercial insurance questions.
 At the Tulsa Personal Injury Law Firm, we look carefully into the full record, to build the best possible case for you.

 For example, we know fatigued, poorly trained or impaired drivers can cause accidents.
 Did the truck driver in your case follow federal regulations limiting daily and weekly limits on time behind the wheel?
 Companies are responsible for properly maintaining their vehicles and supervising their drivers.
 Did poor maintenance or supervision contribute to the accident?
 If equipment on the truck was defective, the manufacturer or supplier may be liable for the accident.